Code-Institute-Submissions/workout-world/README.md

 The objective of this website is to inform about the gym and its offer to new and existing members.
 The target audience for the gym is people living in Stockholm whom wants to workout at a modern and friendly gym.
 The user on the website is always going to be an anonymous user since it is not possible to log in to the website yet.
-Users goal: wats to know more about the gym and what it offers.
+Users goal: wants to know more about the gym and what it offers.
-Site owners goal: to create and online presence of the gym and to inform about what the gym offers.
+Site owners goal: to create an online presence of the gym and to inform about what the gym offers.

 #### User stories
 * As a user, I want to know what type of memberships the gym offers.